 Carousel ads are built in Facebook Ads Manager by choosing carousel ads as the ad format.
 This ad format setup prompts advertisers to upload multiple images or videos, which can better engage an audience, driving more conversions.
 Once the new campaign creation process has been completed, the ad will then be eligible to display to your chosen audience on either Facebook or Instagram.

 Carousel ads that use multiple images will give users the option to scroll through the ad’s images.
 Having up to 10 images helps to further showcase a business’ products or services and it can also better tell a story.
 For example, a brewery can use carousel ads every quarter to promote their new line of seasonal brews.
 With a single image ad, they would be limited to sharing the announcement of just one new brew per ad, or clutter one image with multiple products.

 Carousel ads can also use up to 10 videos within one ad.
 This gives advertisers a way to use short videos cohesively to tell a more animated story.
 Video ads are known for better catching the attention of users, and breaking out videos into multiple shorter videos provides more interaction for users, as they can skip to the videos of interest.

 Who Facebook Carousel Ads Are Right For

-Carousel ads are great for businesses using Facebook ads to promote product catalogs, products with variations, services with different packages, and higher-priced products or services that have a longer customer sales journey.
+Carousel ads are great for businesses using Facebook ads as part of their Facebook marketing strategy to promote product catalogs, products with variations, services with different packages, and higher-priced products or services that have a longer customer sales journey.
 For example, high-cost products such as automobiles are well suited for carousel ads because they give the brand an opportunity to showcase many aspects of the product.

 Facebook carousel ads are best for: